BAK2K3/hard-drivers/TESTING.md

     * When the collapsed Navbar is displayed, ensure the links (when displayed) are aligned centrally, underneath the 'logo'.
     * When the collapsed Navbar is displayed, ensure the links (when displayed) move dynamically when adjusting the horizontal viewport size (in either direction).
     * When the collapsed Navbar is displayed, ensure the dropdown (when displayed) does not close when the user interacts with another part of the current page.
-    * When the collapsed Navbar is displayed, ensure the dropdown does not overflow onto the viewportcontrol/content of the page.
+    * When the collapsed Navbar is displayed, ensure the dropdown does not overflow onto the Viewport Control/content of the page.

 2. Mouse and Keyboard Based Devices:
     * Ensure the navigation links display the appropriate effects when hovered over:
         * The link produces the 'grow' effect, and changes from inactive (white) to active (red).
-        * If the link is already in an active state, it only displays the grow effect and does not change color.
+        * If the link is already in an active state, it only displays the grow effect and does not change colour.
     * Ensure tabbing navigates the user through the logical flow of the site:
         * Header --> Home --> About --> Enquire